 Question 1- What is Dissolution?

-Answer- Dissolution is nothing but the time required to dissolved the active drug substance into a medium in given set of condition.
+Answer- Dissolution is nothing but the time required to dissolve the active drug substance into a medium in a given set of conditions.

-Question 2- What is Q value in dissolution?
+Question 2- What is the Q value in dissolution?

 Answer- Q value is a % of drug release.

-Answer- Stability study is study of the drug substance or drug product that provides an evidence that the drug product or drug substance is stable over a time period (Shelf life) under the influence of environment factors such as temperature, humidity and light.
+Answer- A stability study is a study of the drug substance or drug product that provides evidence that the drug product or drug substance is stable over a time period (Shelf life) under the influence of environmental factors such as temperature, humidity, and light.

-Answer- Stability chambers are the chambers to store the stability sample at different storage condition to understand the impact of the different climatic condition on the drug substance or drug product.
+Answer- Stability chambers are the chambers to store the stability sample at different storage conditions to understand the impact of the different climatic conditions on the drug substance or drug product.

-Answer- Significant change is an remarkable change in any physical or chemical condition of the drug product or pharmaceutical product.
+Answer- Significant change is a remarkable change in any physical or chemical condition of the drug product or pharmaceutical product.

-Question 6- What is significant change as per ICH?
+Question 6- What is a significant change as per ICH?

-Answer- According to ICH significant change of the drug product is defined as;
+Answer- According to ICH significant change in the drug product is defined as;

 1. A 5% change in assay from the initial value; or failure to meet the acceptance criteria for potency when using biological or immunological procedures.

-2. Any degradation product’s exceeding it’s acceptance criterion.
+2. Any degradation product exceeding its acceptance criterion.

 3. Failure to meet acceptance criteria for appearance, physical attributes, and functionality test, ( eg. color, phase separation, Resuspendibility, caking, hardness, dose delivery per actuation).
 However, some changes in physical attributes,( eg. softening, suppositories, melting of creams) may be expected under accelerated conditions.